WCCS: As WRID AM 1520

 The pair first considered obtaining a license in Ebensburg, Pennsylvania, about 20 miles from Goss' home base in Indiana.
 However, they later learned of a dormant construction permit for an AM station two miles south of Indiana in Homer City that had yet to sign on the air.
 The pair formed Raymark Broadcasting in 1982 and negotiated with Ridge Communications of Somerset (which then owned WVSC-AM-FM in Somerset) to buy the permit.
 They purchased acreage in an alfalfa field to erect a tower site and a studio building, and on October 25, 1983, the station signed on the air as "AM 1520 The Adult Address."
-The call letters were WRID (originally the choice for Ridge Communications), but were seldom used.
-The station was one of the first in the country to use satellite-delivered technology for its news and for its adult contemporary music format, through an affiliation agreement with the Satellite Music Network (SMN).
+The call letters were WRID (originally the choice for Ridge Communications) but were seldom used.
+The station was one of the first in the country to use satellite-delivered technology for its news and its adult contemporary music format, through an affiliation agreement with the Satellite Music Network (SMN).

 Under Ridge Communications' brief period of ownership, WRID was ultimately granted a permit to operate at 5,000 watts daytime only at 1520 kHz.
 Ridge Communications had initially sought to operate at 1330 kHz at 1,000 watts in 1978, but this was challenged by NorLin Broadcasters, who was seeking this channel for WADJ (later WBHV, before going silent in 2011), a competing station in Somerset, Pennsylvania, which ultimately came to fruition.
-Another challenge was filed by Nationwide Communications, which owned frequency-adjacent AM 1320 WKTQ (now WJAS) in Pittsburgh.
-Ridge Communications dropped its petition for 1330 kHz and opted for the 1520 kHz frequency instead, at the higher power level.
+Another challenge was filed by Nationwide Communications which owned frequency-adjacent AM 1320 WKTQ (now WJAS) in Pittsburgh.
+Ridge Communications dropped its petition for 1330 kHz and opted for the 1520 kHz frequency instead at the higher power level.

-Wishing to stay within budget, Raymark chose to operate the station at a more modest daytime directional signal of only 250 watts, with the possibility of upgrades later.
-Exceeding their anticipated revenue goals after sign-on, they were able to double their initial assigned power in less than six months, and then the following year, the station increased its power to a full thousand watts, but still retained its daytime-only status.
+Wishing to stay within budget, Raymark chose to operate the station at a more modest daytime directional signal of only 250 watts with the possibility of upgrades later.
+Exceeding their anticipated revenue goals after sign-on, they were able to double their initial assigned power in less than six months.
+The following year, the station increased its power to a full thousand watts but still retained its daytime-only status.